 The adrenals have four key functions:

 There are many things to be said about the adrenals and thyroid connection.
-The key issue is that over- or underactive adrenals can’t support the immune system sufficiently and given that most people have Hashimoto’s disease, this is not good news.
+The key issue is that over- or under-active adrenals can’t support the immune system sufficiently.
+Given that most people have Hashimoto’s disease (an autoimmune disorder), this is not good news.

-The other problem is that a poor adrenal function will interfere with the T4 to T3 hormone conversion.
-It’s very common for women to suffer from thyroid and adrenal fatigue.
+The other problem is that poor adrenal function will interfere with the T4 to T3 hormone conversion.
+This is a common cause of thyroid problems in women.

 Do you suspect you are suffering from adrenal fatigue?
 You can do two things:

-1. Take an online quiz to see if you have low or high adrenals (this will take you to my other practice website called Hormones Balance that focuses on hormonal imbalances other than the thyroid).
+1. Take an online quiz to see if you have low or high adrenals.
+(This link will take you to my other website, called Hormones Balance, that focuses on hormonal imbalances other than thyroid imbalance).

-2. Order adrenal test kit (via saliva) or ask your functional doctor to order them for you.
+2. Order an adrenal test kit (testing via saliva) or ask your functional doctor to order the test for you.
 My favorite labs are Labrix and ZRT Labs.
-Conventionally-trained doctors sometimes agree to test the morning blood cortisol but it’s not a reliable adrenal test to use blood.
+Conventionally-trained doctors sometimes want to test the morning blood cortisol, but it’s not a reliable adrenal test when blood is used.

-This is a simple question with an answer that warrants a book!
+This is a simple question with an answer long enough to warrant a book!